-Small, round, and a good source of protein, iron, and fiber, quinoa is a quick and flavorful way to get in a serving of whole
+A good gluten-free source of protein, iron, and fiber, quinoa is a quick and flavorful way to get in a serving of whole grains.

-grains.
 About the size of pellets of couscous, quinoa cooks in about 20 minutes.
-The only special handling required with quinoa
+The only special handling required with quinoa is

 First up, Quinoa Tabbouleh.
 Traditionally made with bulgar, our version of the Middle Eastern salad features quinoa along with other traditional ingredients: fresh herbs, tomato, and cucumber.